Azure/cortana-intelligence-customer360/README.md

 # About this repository
 * Maintainer: Emmanuel Awa (emmanuel.awa@microsoft.com)
 * Project: Customer 360 Profile (Solution How-to Guide)
-* Use case: Enabling Machine Learning to enrich customer profiles..
+* Use case: Enabling machine learning to enrich customer profiles.
 In this solution, we provide a model that uses enriched customer profiles to predict which product category a given customer is likely to purchase from.
 The model is trained using scaled out Gradient Boosted Machine (GBM) algorithm and runs on a Microsoft R Server.
 The model is trained using historic purchases, demographics, and customers’ browsing behavior data.

 ## Table of Contents
 - [Scope](#scope)